KazKozDev/textflow/README.md

 - **Screenwriters** — screenplay and dramatic works
 - **Authors** — any structured manuscript requiring consistency

 TextFlow is not just a set of LLM tools for text editing.
 It is a convenient environment for working with manuscripts.
-It features a natural language chat interface for agent control.
+It features a natural language chat interface for agent control, similar to Visual Studio Copilot or Cursor.

 The system includes Story Bible, which automatically generates and maintains knowledge bases for characters, world-building, and timeline consistency.
 Every change goes through the Patch System, allowing you to review changes with a clear rationale for each change.
 Quality Metrics offers a quantitative assessment of the manuscript based on parameters such as clarity, tension, and pacing, while a complete version history with semantic versioning provides full rollback capability.